 Table of Contents

-- BUYING AN IMMOVABLE PROPERTY IN INDIA – BY AN NRI/OCI/FOREIGN CITIZEN – FEMA & INCOME TAX PROVISIONS
+- BUYING AN IMMOVABLE PROPERTY IN INDIA – BY AN NRI/OCI/OTHER FOREIGN CITIZENS – FEMA, TDS AND INCOME TAX PROVISIONS – FOLLOW UP OF COMPLIANCES – DELHI NCR, MUMBAI, KOLKATA, HYDERABAD, BANGALORE, CHENNAI, KERALA, PUNJAB, UP.

 - Frequently Asked Questions about Property Purchase in India By NRIs, Foreign Citizens